 Traditionally, Charquekan was a stew of dried beef or llama meat that was typically eaten by merchants travelling between destinations or peasant farmers.
-Today, it’s made with ground beef, potatoes, pumpkin, onions, and peas or corn topped with a fried egg is popular with more than travelling merchants and farmers.
+Today, it’s made with ground beef, potatoes, pumpkin, onions, and peas or corn.
+Topping it off with a fried egg is a popular option too.

 This traditional Bolivian drink can be found at food stalls in most markets.
 Mocochinchi is made with peaches that have been peeled and dried, left in water overnight, then boiled with cloves, cinnamon, and other spices.
 It is typically served cold.
 After finishing your drink, it’s customary to eat the peach.

 The Bolivian government is very serious about carrying out tourism with the least possible impact on natural habitats.
 Ensure the company you are booking your tour or trek with treats its guides and porters fairly and respects the cultures and environments their tours are based in.
 Book with tour operators dedicated to sustainable travel and committed to responsible and ethical practices.
 Stay in eco-lodges and hotels when possible, as they focus on providing sustainable accommodations that reduce the impact on the environment and locals.
 Try to travel with reusable items to help reduce waste, like reusable straws, refillable water bottles or even better, reusable water bottles with filters.
 Avoid plastic bags or items wrapped in plastic and try to take rubbish with you when you can.
 A good guideline?
 If it came in your luggage, it should leave in your luggage.